How to Install Patio Pavers

 Add another thin layer of sand and use the push broom to spread it across the patio.
 Run the plate compactor over the area one last time.

-Installing DIY patio pavers is a project that takes about one weekend.
-Begin building a patio by measuring your outdoor space.
+Now that you know how to lay pavers, you'll be able to complete similar projects in no time.
+Simply begin building a patio by measuring your outdoor space.
 Calculate how many pavers you'll need and dig up the soil.
 Compact your gravel, level your paver base and lay the pavers.
 Finish the job by using paver sand to fill any cracks.
-If you need tools, we deliver over a million online items for free.
-The Home Depot delivers online orders when and where you need them.